Y7X-bit/Y7X-bit/README.md

 Beyond tech:
 - 🎨 I’m big on aesthetics and vibes.
 Haven’t built full UIs yet, but I know the flow, structure, and how to make something feel right.
 - 🎬 Huge fan of animation — nothing hits quite like it.
 And for IRL?
 High school dramas with spicy twists hit different.
-- 🌶️ I survive on spicy food and crave car culture (bikes? not for me).
 - 🧒 Shoutout to my lil cousin who introduced me to Chilla’s Art and Fears to Fathom — absolute bangers.
 - 🕹️ And my dad’s a real one — showed me Empire Earth in his prime.
 GOAT move.